-And thanks to tons of research and data mining, you can find out now – from careful testing – what works best with donors today.
+And thanks to tons of research, you can find out now – from careful testing – what works best with donors today.

-If you’ve been following my blog for a while, you probably know that I devote much of September and October every year to helping you craft profitable fundraising appeals and campaigns.
+If you’ve been following my blog for a while, you probably know that every fall, I devote time to helping you craft profitable fundraising appeals and campaigns.

 My goal is to help you grow and succeed as a fundraiser and nonprofit leader — and to bring in tons of generous gifts always!